lyqluis/tabs-box/note.md

 - [-] restore feature
   - [ ] save last save (only useful to collections)
   - [?] any operations of the list should be push into history stack
+- [-] bugs
+  - [ ] update collection should auto update sort in SideBar
 ### component
 - list => window
   - select list